EmoN-Fang/PSSP/README.md

-train 3 lr model???  this is naive how to classify 3 label?
+train 3 lr model???  this is naive how to classify 3 label?  check CS231n for n label classify,softmax

-check summer project for embedding check CS231n for n label classify learn Ng
+check summer project for embedding  ,pytorch learn Ng

 one-hot